fieldtrip/website/development/module/forward.md

     [headmodel] = ft_read_headmodel(filename)
     [sens]      = ft_read_sens(filename)

-This assumes that the volume conduction model was created in external software (e.g. CTF, Neuromag, or ASA) and that the sensor description is stored in an external acquisition-specific file format.
+This assumes that the volume conduction model was created in external software (e.g., CTF, Neuromag, or ASA) and that the sensor description is stored in an external acquisition-specific file format.

 Alternative to reading the volume conduction model from an external file, you can of course also generate a volume conduction model based on a geometrical description of the head.
 For example, you can fit a single or multiple spheres to a set of points that describes the head surface.
 FieldTrip provides a separate function for the constructing of a head model for each of the EEG/MEG computational forward method